Equality & Diversity Gender Equality & Athena Swan

 Women’s Leadership Development Programme

-The programme runs as a unique partnership bringing together leadership experts and higher education institutions to take positive action to address the under-representation of women in leadership positions in the sector.
+Aurora is Advance HE's leadership development initiative for women.
+It is run as a unique partnership bringing together leadership experts, higher education providers and research institutes to take positive action to address the under-representation of women in leadership positions in the sector.

 Gender Action Plan